-Under the R&D Law research and development programs which meet specified criteria and are approved by a governmental committee of the Office of the Chief Scientist, or OCS, are eligible for grants of up to 50% of the project's expenditure, as determined by the research committee, in exchange for the payment of royalties from the revenues generated from the sale of products and related services developed, in whole or in part pursuant to, or as a result of, a research and development program funded by the OCS.
-The royalties are generally at a range of 3.0% to 5.0% of revenues until the entire OCS grant is repaid, together with an annual interest generally equal to the 12 month London Interbank Offered Rate applicable to dollar deposits that is published on the first business day of each calendar year.
+Under the R&D Law research and development programs which meet specified criteria and are approved by a governmental committee of the IIA, are eligible for grants of up to 50% of the project's expenditure, as determined by the research committee, in exchange for the payment of royalties from the revenues generated from the sale of products and related services developed, in whole or in part pursuant to, or as a result of, a research and development program funded by the IIA.
+The royalties are generally at a range of 3.0% to 5.0% of revenues until the entire IIA grant is repaid, together with an annual interest generally equal to the 12 month London Interbank Offered Rate applicable to dollar deposits that is published on the first business day of each calendar year.

 The terms of the R&D Law also require that the manufacture of products developed with government grants be performed in Israel.
-The transfer of manufacturing activity outside Israel may be subject to the prior approval of the OCS.
-Under the regulations of the R&D Law, assuming we receive approval from the Chief Scientist to manufacture our OCS-funded products outside Israel, we may be required to pay increased royalties.
+The transfer of manufacturing activity outside Israel may be subject to the prior approval of the IIA.
+Under the regulations of the R&D Law, assuming we receive approval from the IIA to manufacture our IIA-funded products outside Israel, we may be required to pay increased royalties.
 The increase in royalties depends upon the manufacturing volume that is performed outside of Israel as follows: